 Think about their SEO and think about what are the things that people are typing in because that can be a great way to just organically get some people to find you.
 If you know what they’re asking for, you can create content to slot that in but where I was going with that was a bit of a little segue little appendix and coming back to the intestine of the conversation.

 NB: That’s right.
 And that is the key piece.
 Really easy with content.
-If you’ve got one piece of content, you’ll be amazed what we can tease out of that.
-Even if it’s a three minute audio that we can get tons of social media posts out of that.
+If you’ve got one piece of content, you’ll be amazed at what we can tease out of that.
+Even if it’s a three-minute audio we can get tons of social media posts out of that.

-There’s this great app called headliner.
-That will turn audios into little videos so you can actually turn audios into videos.
-I mean it’s not you it’s just a static photo with an audiogram over the top like a wavegram and that makes it a video and it still gets great reach, the robot loves them because it thinks they’re a video.
+There’s this great app called Headliner.
+That will turn audio into little videos so you can actually turn audio into videos.
+I mean it’s not you it’s just a static photo with an audiogram over the top like a wave-gram and that makes it a video and it still gets great reach, the robot loves them because it thinks they’re a video.
 So yeah you don’t have to get on video but you do need to find a way to share your Juju.